Consumer Medicine Information

 When to take it

 Do not skip meals whilst using Daonil.
-Take your dose at the same times each day.
+Take your dose at the same time each day.

 How long to take it

-Daonil will help control your diabetes but will not cure it.
-Therefore, you may have to take it for a long time.
-Currently
+This medicine helps to control your diabetes, but will not cure it.
+Therefore you may have to take it for a long time.
+It

 If you forget to take it